To secure network communication between the ArcGIS Web Adaptor and ArcGIS Enterprise organization, use the HTTPS

-Also ensure that your web server is set to ignore client certificates to correctly access secure services over HTTPS unless web-tier authentication through PKI is configured.
+Also ensure that your web server is set to ignore client certificates to access secure services over HTTPS unless web-tier authentication through PKI is configured.

 Create or obtain a server certificate

 To create an HTTPS connection between ArcGIS Web Adaptor and the organization, the web server requires a server certificate.
 A certificate is a digital file that contains information about the identity of the web server.
 It also contains the encryption technique to use when establishing a secure channel between the web server and the organization.
 A certificate must be created by the owner of the website and digitally signed.
 There are three types of certificates—CA-signed, domain, and self-signed—which are explained below.

 Certificates signed by an independent certificate authority (CA) assure clients that the identity of the website has been verified.
 A certificate authority is usually a trusted third party that can attest to the authenticity of a website.
 If a website is trustworthy, the certificate authority adds its own digital signature to that website's self-signed certificate.
 This assures web clients that the website's identity has been verified.

-When you use a certificate issued by a well-known certificate authority, secure communication between the server and the web client occurs automatically with no special action required by the organization administrator or clients that access it.
+When you use a certificate issued by a well-known certificate authority, secure communication between the server and the web client occurs automatically with no special action required by the organization administrator or clients who access it.
 There is no unexpected behavior or warning message displayed in the web browser, because the website has been verified by the certificate authority.